Sebastian-ls/Sebastian-ls/README.md

-Hi, i am sebastian aspiring Data Analyst using tools like - SQL, MS Excel, Power BI, Learning Tools like - Python, Tableau , SAS
+Hi, i am sebastian aspiring Data Analyst using tools like - SQL, MS Excel, Power BI, Learning Tools like - Python, Tableau , SAS.
-Intrested to level-up my skills in Data base management I would like to collaborate with aspiring students like me and with Data Analyst This will leads me to gain more knowledge
+Intrested to level-up my skills in Data base management.
+I would like to collaborate with aspiring students like me and with Data Analyst thhis will leads me to gain more knowledge.
 Open to work